GemHunt/CoinSorter/hardware/conveyors/endMount/readme.md

 Make a Belt:
 The glossy side should be the inside on the belt.
 The mat side is stickier.
 Cut 30mm wide belt:
+	20cm Feeder/scanner Conveyor
 	22cm short conveyor
 	44.5cm hopper & accumulator conveyors
 	104cm scanning conveyor

 Heat seal (bond) smooth side in (Bright lighting helps) I use an 8" $25 heat sealer for poly bags with a 2mm element.(3mm would be better)(A custom bonding rig would be nicer).
-Scotch tape a 2-3mm overlap.
+Scotch tape a 1mm overlap.
 Turn it inside out so the tape side is opposite the heating element before heat sealing.
-Heat seal 2 times to get the both side of the 3mm whole seam.
+Heat seal 2 times to get the both side of the 1mm whole seam for .3mm thick Heat seal 1 time for .15mm thick
 	On the dial I use a 2 setting for 0.15mm and 4.5 setting for 0.3mm Remove Tape
 Try not to heat seal a single layer area as this will thin it out.